Updated on March 14th, 2023

 If safety is a particular concern of yours, then head over to Empowerful via the Solo Female Travel portal, a one-stop-shop of resources for all things female, safety & travel related.
 On the site are over 30 sessions, involving 35 experts, across 50 hours of content.

-There are a few things on this list of hotel safety tips which I always do & on this occasion served me well.
+There are a few things on this list of hotel safety tips that I always do & on this occasion served me well.
 I have also included some hard-learned lessons I have adopted since the incident.

 1. Leave valuables at home

-Don’t take expensive jewellery or anything of great sentimental value on your travels.
-Although he had rifled through all the jewellery I had with me, he clearly decided there was nothing of value there.
+Don’t take expensive jewelry or anything of great sentimental value on your travels.
+Although he had rifled through all the jewelry I had with me, he clearly decided there was nothing of value there.
 Opportunists like him are only interested in items they can sell, & quickly.
 If it’s of obvious value, then any thief will steal it.
 If you don’t want to lose it, leave it at home.

-2. Avoid ground floor accommodation
+2. Avoid ground-floor accommodation